 *This page may include affiliate links; that means I earn from qualifying purchases of products.

 Researchers often differentiate between “affective empathy” (the emotions we feel when empathizing with others’ emotions) and “cognitive empathy,” (our mental ability to understand other people’s perspectives and emotions).
 Some suggest that cognitive empathy may be more beneficial for our well-being given we don't really want to walk around absorbing other people's negative emotions all the time.
 Some people also suggest a third type of empathy: somatic empathy.
 This is when one person experiences the physical sensations another person is experiencing.
 I experienced this once when a friend was giving a talk and completely bombed in front of everyone.
 I literally started experiencing panic symptoms right along with my friend.
 It was intense!
-Here's a cute video defining empathy:Why is it important to have empathy?When you can understand where other people are coming from, it becomes easier to treat people with compassion and kindness, which can result in stronger and more satisfying relationships that are based on mutual understanding.
+Here’s a Cute Video Defining Empathy:Why Is It Important to Have Empathy?When you can understand where other people are coming from, it becomes easier to treat people with compassion and kindness, which can result in stronger and healthier relationships that are based on mutual understanding.
 If we have little empathy, we can end up focused only on ourselves and our happiness, which doesn't tend to be good for well-being.
 But when you work to enhance the experiences of others, you're more likely to experience a more fulfilling flavor of happiness.

-Signs of empathySome people naturally tend to more empathetic than others.
+Signs of EmpathySome people naturally tend to more empathetic than others.
 Here are some signs that you are a highly empathetic person:

 Being empathetic has both pros and cons.
 It can make for strong relationships because you really care about understanding and being there for people.
 But heightened empathy can also result in difficulty regulating emotions and becoming overwhelmed by them.
 Are You a Therapist, Coach, or Wellness Entrepreneur?